| Title: | Inference for Functions of Multinomial Parameters |

 II |

-logical vector of sample space psi being more extreme than the observed psi |
+logical vector of statistic for elements of sample space statistic being more extreme than the observed statistic |

 A numeric vector of probabilities

-combinate(X, Y)
+combinate(X, Y)combinate(X, Y)

 X |